ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovement/README.md

 ### Step 1

-Expand the `Tilia Input UnityInputManager` Package directory in the Unity Project window and select the `Packages -> Tilia Input UnityInputManager -> Runtime -> Prefabs -> Actions` directory then drag and drop the `Input.UnityInputManager.1DAxisAction` prefab into the Unity hierarchy window.
+Expand the `Tilia Input UnityInputManager` package directory in the Unity Project window and select the `Packages -> Tilia Input UnityInputManager -> Runtime -> Prefabs -> Actions` directory then drag and drop the `Input.UnityInputManager.1DAxisAction` prefab into the Unity Hierarchy window.

 ![Adding Axis Input Action To Scene](assets/images/AddingAxisInputActionToScene.png)

 ### Step 2

-Rename the newly added `Input.UnityInputManager.1DAxisAction` GameObject in the Unity hierarchy window to `HorizontalAxisAction`.
+Rename the newly added `Input.UnityInputManager.1DAxisAction` GameObject in the Unity Hierarchy window to `HorizontalAxisAction`.

-Select the `HorizontalAxisAction` GameObject from the Unity hierarchy and on the `Unity Input Manager Axis 1D Action` component change the `Axis Name` value to `Horizontal`.
+Select the `HorizontalAxisAction` GameObject from the Unity Hierarchy window and on the `Unity Input Manager Axis 1D Action` component change the `Axis Name` value to `Horizontal`.

 ![Update Axis Name To Horizontal](assets/images/UpdateAxisNameToHorizontal.png)